yadhu1961/BLED112_SensorData_Embedded_Linux/ble_host_code/README.md

 Run the "dmesg" command you will see, To which port dongle is connected(eg: /dev/ttyACM0).
 It can be from /dev/ttyACM0 to /dev/ttyACM9.(TODO: Modify udev rules to restrict the port to specific node)

-If you have an account in the https://gitlab.motius.de you can download the code(If don't have one create one and add your PC privately key to git account).

 Download the code

 Then, if do "ls" you will see lot of directories. main code is in "ble_host_code" directory. change to this directory.